Shreyas911/sicopolis/docs/sphinx/source/climate_forcing/atmospheric_forcing.rst

 Atmospheric forcing consists of the surface temperature and surface mass balance (SMB).
 Both must be provided for the simulated ice sheet as functions of space and time.

+Note that, as mentioned in the ":ref:`ice_thermodynamics`" section, the surface temperature is capped at a maximum value of :math:`-0.001^\circ\mathrm{C}` to avoid the presence of a temperate ice surface.

 .. _atm_eismint:

 EISMINT